arcalot/arcalot.github.io/docs/arcaflow/workflows/index.md

 <h2>Inputs</h2>

 The input section of a workflow is much like a plugin schema: it describes the data model of the workflow itself.
 This is useful because the input can be validated ahead of time.
-Any input data can then be referenced by the individual steps.
+Any input data can then be referenced by the individual plugin steps.

 [Learn more about inputs &raquo;](input.md){ .md-button }